How Much Does Bed Bug Treatment Cost?

 Bed bugs ingest the blood of their hosts, digest it, and then excrete it as liquid waste.
 The stains left behind by the waste will not be red, like blood, but rather dark brown or black.
 They will appear as pinprick-size dots along the seams of mattresses, on wood slats under the bed, and along baseboards.

 How to Save Money on Bed Bug Treatment Cost

-- Don’t automatically throw out your mattress and furniture.
+- Don’t throw out your mattress and furniture.
 In most cases, exterminators can treat them and kill the bugs.
 If it is too difficult for you emotionally to sleep on a mattress you know had an infestation, then by all means, replace it.
 But otherwise, don’t automatically assume these pieces are lost.

 Questions to Ask About Bed Bug Treatment

 - What is your timeline and process?

-- How should I prepare for the treatment?
-What should I leave in the house, and what should I remove?
+- If we have to leave during treatment, what should I leave in the house, and what should I remove?

 - Do you offer financing?